vgkits/vanguard-cli/README.md

 # VGkits' Vanguard Tools

-The vgkits-vanguard package is published via Pip3 giving users simple short commands for configuring [Vanguard boards](https://vgkits.org/blog/projects/vanguard/) and connecting to a Vanguard board's built-in python shell.
+The vgkits-vanguard package is published via [Pip3](https://vgkits.org/blog/what-is-pip3/) giving users simple short commands for configuring [Vanguard boards](https://vgkits.org/blog/projects/vanguard/) and connecting to a Vanguard board's built-in python shell.

-Once pip3 (part of Python3) is [installed on your laptop](https://vgkits.org/blog/pip3-howto/), run the following from a [terminal](https://vgkits.org/blog/what-is-a-terminal/) to install the tools.
+Run this ***pip3*** command from a [terminal](https://vgkits.org/blog/what-is-a-terminal/) to install the tools.

     pip3 install vgkits-vanguard

+If you don't yet have pip3, (which is installed as part of Python3) then [follow these instructions](https://vgkits.org/blog/pip3-howto/) to install it on your laptop.

 See below for the commands you can run after the tools are installed.